Kia Cadenza Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Kia Cadenza are $1,218 a year for full coverage insurance.
-Comprehensive insurance costs around $232, collision insurance costs $368, and liability costs $460.
-Buying just liability costs as little as $510 a year, and insurance for high-risk drivers costs $2,632 or more.
-Teen drivers cost the most to insure at up to $4,716 a year.
+U.S. average insurance rates for a Kia Cadenza are $1,218 a year including full coverage.
+Comprehensive insurance costs around $232 a year, collision costs $368, and liability costs $460.
+Liability-only insurance costs as little as $510 a year, with high-risk driver insurance costing $2,632 or more.
+Teens pay the highest rates at $4,716 a year or more.

 Average premium for full coverage: $1,218

-Prices include $500 deductible amounts, bodily injury liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 states and for different Cadenza trim levels.
+Full coverage includes $500 deductible amounts, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and Cadenza trim levels.

-For the average 40-year-old driver, Kia Cadenza insurance rates range from as low as $510 for just the minimum liability insurance to a much higher rate of $2,632 for a driver who has had serious violations or accidents.
+For a driver around age 40, Kia Cadenza insurance prices go from as low as $510 for just liability insurance to a high of $2,632 for a driver required to buy high-risk insurance.

-The examples above illustrate why anyone shopping for car insurance should compare rates for a specific zip code and risk profile, instead of using price averages.
+The ranges above highlight why it is important to compare rates for a specific zip code and risk profile, instead of using averaged prices.

 Use the form below to get customized rates for your location.